hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/08_diffbind_differential_peaks.md

 We do not need to download any data because everything we need is already in the current project.
 The **samplesheet** that we used for `ChIPQC` is also required here.

-Now that we are setup let's load the DiffBind library.
+Now that we are setup let's load the DiffBind and Tidyverse libraries.

 ```
 library(DiffBind)
+library(Tidyverse)
 ```
 > **NOTE:** You may not need to load this library since it was loaded as a dependency of the ChIPQC package.